NetserviceLab/threewp_broadcast/readme.txt

 WPML is semi-supported via a plugin in the premium pack.

 For more information, see WPML discussion here: http://wordpress.org/support/topic/wmpl-integration-not-working

+= XCache vs APC opcode cache =

+Xcache v2 does not support PHP namespaces, which is a PHP 5.3 feature.
+Trying to enable Broadcast with Xcache v2 enabled will result in a PHP crash.

+Xcache v3, which does support namespaces, has not yet been tested.
+Anyone with Xcache v3 experience is welcome to contact me with info.

+APC works flawlessly.

 == Changelog ==